spray/spray/docs/documentation/spray-routing/key-concepts/directives.rst

 "Directives" are small building blocks of which you can construct arbitrarily complex route structures.
 Here is a simple example of a route built from directives:

-.. includecode:: ../../code/docs/DirectiveExamplesSpec.scala
+.. includecode:: ../code/docs/DirectiveExamplesSpec.scala
    :snippet: example-1

 The general anatomy of a directive is as follows::

     name(arguments) { extractions =>
-      ... // inner route
+      ... // inner Route
     }

-It has a name, zero or more arguments and optionally an inner route.
+It has a name, zero or more arguments and optionally an inner Route.
 Additionally directives can "extract" a number of values and make them available to their inner routes as function arguments.
-When seen "from the outside" a directive with its inner route form an expression of type ``Route`` (see the :ref:`Routes` chapter for more details).
+When seen "from the outside" a directive with its inner Route form an expression of type ``Route`` (see the :ref:`Routes` chapter for more details).

 What Directives do